 Assemble your team

-Tell your story with images
+Tell your story with photos and videos

 Keep donors posted with updates